 There’s something about top organisations that’s increasingly hard to ignore – they seem to have their heads in the cloud.

 The benefits of the public cloud – scalability, cost efficiencies, agility, availability – are becoming hard to ignore.
-So it's no surprise that 78% of respondents said they were using more than one cloud-based service, according to research published by the Cloud Industry Forum in 2016.
+So it's no surprise that 78% of research respondents said they were using more than one cloud-based service, according to research published by the Cloud Industry Forum in 2016.
 And the UK Government’s Cloud First policy is encouraging public sector organisations to do the same.

 Public, private or hybrid cloud?

-But some doubts about the public cloud persist among decision-makers.
+Some doubts about the public cloud persist among decision-makers.
 Security concerns along with a loss of control often feature highly on the list of key considerations for organisations formulating their cloud strategies.
 Such concerns seem understandable when migrating key systems and data to the cloud.
 For IT leaders, differing viewpoints put forward by different sections of the IT industry regarding the public, private and hybrid cloud strategies only serve to confuse matters.

 It might seem to make sense to keep control of your critical data by using either a private or hybrid cloud environment, but how founded are security concerns about the public cloud?
 And what are the drawbacks of a hybrid approach?
 A cool-headed assessment of the situation may well conclude that while organisations may transition via a hybrid environment, the end point of any cloud journey should be the public cloud.
+As a good starting point to understand the different cloud adoption drivers you can read our guide to Public Cloud Adoption.

 How secure is the public cloud?